KBMackenzie/SpritesheetAPI/README.md

 In order to use this mod, you're gonna need two things: A spritesheet, and a way to 'register' that spritesheet in-game.
 A JSON file is the easiest way to do it, but C# is also an available option for those who prefer it.

-I will go through each of those options in depth.
+I will go through each of those options in depth below this.

 #### JSON
 Your JSON file's name should end in **_anim.json** in order for this mod to find it. **Yes, this is necessary.**